The COVID-19 Financial Relief Fund for summer quarter 2021 is now open and closes at 5 p.m. on Tuesday, June 29.

-Disclaimer: Responsibility to pay spring quarter tuition and fees: The funding available is limited, and unfortunately not all students who apply will receive funding.
+Disclaimer: Responsibility to pay summer quarter tuition and fees: The funding available is limited, and unfortunately not all students who apply will receive funding.
 Students who are funded may not receive the total amount requested.
 Therefore it is important for students to continue to communicate and work with Highline College Cashiers office to cover any balance due.

 View Application Questions: You may view the questions on the application prior to entering the application.

 Email us at email@example.com with any questions you may have on the COVID-19 Financial Relief Fund.

 The CRRSSA Act is federal legislation which provides a variety of financial support to individuals and businesses affected by the COVID-19 (novel coronavirus) pandemic.
 One part of this federal program allocates money to Highline College, and a portion of that allocation can be awarded to students who are experiencing financial expenses because of the campus disruption in operations due to the coronavirus.

 Students are eligible for a maximum of $900 for spring quarter.
 You must re-apply for funding each quarter.
 We have a limited amount granted to us, and we appreciate students only asking for the amount needed so we can serve as many students as possible.